pkamenarsky/concur-static/README.md

 ## General

 `concur-static` explores, similar to [`concur-replica`](https://github.com/pkamenarsky/concur-replica), yet another point in the [Concur](https://github.com/ajnsit/concur) UI space.
-It is a static site generator, yet it provides more dynamism than other similar projects (i.e. a finite counter can be programmed with ease); and less than full-blown SPA frameworks, like React (an *infinite* counter is currently impossible).
+It is a static UI generator, yet it provides more dynamism than other similar projects (i.e. a finite counter can be programmed with ease); and less than full-blown SPA frameworks, like React (an *infinite* counter is currently impossible).

 It does so by expecting all runtime values to be *bounded* and *enumerable*, so that the complete UI state space can be inspected in advance, at generation time.
 The output is a single `html` file with all UI transitions encoded statically, in Javascript.